Time may refer to any of the following:

-Daylight Saving Time, or DST for short, is time when time in most portions of the United States and other portions of the world where time gains or loses an hour on a specific date.
+Daylight Saving Time, or DST for short, is period of time where, in most parts of the United States and other parts of the world, time gains or loses an hour on a specific date.
 DST is still being used today as a means to help conserve energy.
 As of 2007, in the United States, DST is observed from the second Sunday in March until the first Sunday in November.

 Other countries have a "summer time", but do not change their clock time.
-For example, the European Union runs from the last Sunday in March to the last Sunday in October.
+For example, the European Union observes "summer time" from the last Sunday in March to the last Sunday in October.

 Additional questions related to time

 At what point does time change from AM to PM?